yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 ## Demo / Cutscenes
 * **/demo [evidence id]**
 	- "Cutscenes" can effectively be created and played using demo files and evidence.
-	- The easiest way to do this is to turn Demo File Logging on in your client's Settings - Logging options.
+	- The easiest way to do this is to turn 'Log To Demo Files' on in your client's Settings > Logging options.
 	- Then, on server, play out your cutscene using your preferred characters.
-This will create a demo file in your client's "Logs" folder.
+A date and time-stamped demo file is created in your client's "Logs" folder in a folder named after the server once you connect.
 	- Open the demo file in a text editor such as Notepad++.
 From here you can scroll down to see the individual lines relating to each action you performed.
 	- These lines basically consist of client commands involving talking IC, animations, backgrounds and effects.
 You can manipulate these as needed.
 	- Copy and paste these lines into the Description of a piece of evidence.
 Note the following:
-	- If playing music, any line starting with "MC#" must be replaced with /play to play music instead.
+		- If playing music, any line starting with "MC#" must be replaced with `/play` to play music instead.
 Other commands can be used as well.
 		- You must use `%` to end a line.
 You can also chain to another demo evidence by putting `/demo [next evidence id]` as the last line.
 	- When finished, use `/demo [evidence name or ID]` to play the cutscene.
 Use `/demo` by itself to stop it.
 ## Case Advert Webhook
 * **/need**